Convection motor failure

 - Food bakes unevenly despite the convection mode being selected

-These issues are most commonly caused by a burned-out convection motor winding, worn motor bearings, or a failed capacitor resulting from prolonged heat exposure and normal wear over time.
+These issues are typically caused by a burned-out convection motor winding, worn motor bearings, or a failed capacitor due to prolonged heat exposure and normal wear and tear.

 - Wear work gloves when handling metal brackets, sheet metal edges, or sharp components.